 30 Surprising Foods That Taste So Much Better Grilled

-Depending on where you live in the U.S., grilling season may vary from just a few months out of the year when summer rolls around to all year round.
+Depending on where you live, grilling season may vary from just a few months out of the year when summer rolls around to all year round.
 Regardless of whether you get to fire up the grill whenever you please or have to wait patiently for warmer weather to arrive, grilling gives just about any food—not just meat—a boost in flavor.
 Grilling fruit over the fire, for example, allows the naturally-occurring sugar (fructose) in fruit to caramelize, something that only the grill can emulate.
 See which surprising foods take on an amplified flavor once they hit the grill, and, well, simply taste better when they're grilled!

-Chef Patrick Ochs, Corporate Executive Chef at Pubblica Italiana and Dalia at The Celino Hotel, says that grilling a peach is the great way to get the best of both worlds: sweet and savory.
+Chef Patrick Ochs, Corporate Executive Chef at Pubblica Italiana and Dalia at The Celino Hotel, says that grilling a peach is a great way to get the best of both worlds: sweet and savory.
 It's really simple to do, too.
 First, cut the peach in half and remove the pit.
 Next, grill the open sides of the fruit on high heat until grill marks appear.
 "Chop and add to a salad, or as a complement to any grilled meat dish for a sweet and savory flavor kick," says Ochs.

 Grilling calamari is the surprising alternative to its traditional fried counterpart.
-Try tossing the squid into a salad—as we did in this spicy grilled calamari salad recipe—and serve as an appetizer at your next dinner party!
+Try tossing the squid into a salad—as we did in this Spicy Grilled Calamari Salad Recipe—and serve as an appetizer at your next dinner party!

 You could warm up a few slices of sweet pound cake in the oven or microwave, but why not take the dessert to the next level presentation-wise by plopping it on the grill?
 Top the slice of pound cake with berries and a dollop of whipped cream, and you're likely to impress your guests even more.
 Plus, how pretty do those grill marks look?

 This creamy fruit may be delicious as-is, but grilling it inevitably gifts this source of healthy fats a smoky flavor.
 Not to mention, grilling helps to speed up the ripening process, which is convenient if you bought an unripe avocado for a recipe that you're making that day!
+And the next time you're at the store, here are 7 Secrets for Buying the Perfect Avocado.

 As if donuts weren't irresistible in their fried (and sometimes baked) state, grilling them apparently enhances their flavor even more.
 Grab a dozen of Krispy Kreme donuts, slice them in half, and then place them on the grill.
 If you're really looking for a splurge, you can even make a fruit sauce from blueberries, Chombard, butter, and sugar to drizzle atop your grilled donut masterpiece.

 Pineapples pack a lot of juice, which may be one of the main reasons you enjoy it so much.
 However, grilling the fruit allows for that excess juice to drip off, which may result in a less messy experience.
-Grill rings of pineapple for a sundae, or place them on top of burger patties to add some sweetness to a savory dish.
+Grill rings of pineapple for a sundae or place them on top of burger patties to add some sweetness to a savory dish.

 Banana splits are timeless, but have you ever tried a grilled banana split?
 Grilling a banana gives it a caramelized flavor, which marries well with something sweet and chilled such as a scoop of vanilla bean ice cream.
+You can't go wrong with our Grilled Banana Split Recipe.

-Grilled grapefruit is a paleo-friendly snack anyone will love!
+Grilled grapefruit is a paleo-friendly snack anyone will love.
 Caramelize the fruit half with one teaspoon of honey and one tablespoon of coconut oil.
-Sprinkle cinnamon or nutmeg on top for some extra, natural flavor—and skip the sugar!
+Sprinkle cinnamon or nutmeg on top for some extra, natural flavor—and skip the sugar.

 Raw oysters are a great go-to happy hour order, but have you ever tried them grilled?
 Blend butter with fresh garlic and top with an herb or even hot sauce for a delicious snack.
 Fun fact: oysters are loaded in omega-3s, which is an important component for staving off a stroke.